jinaga/university-system/README.md

      * `{container="university-mesh-importer-1"}` - View Importer service logs
      * `{container="university-mesh-indexer-1"}` - View Indexer service logs
    - Click "Run query" to see the results

-The logs are collected by Promtail and stored in Loki, providing a centralized view of all application logs.
-You can use Grafana's powerful querying and visualization capabilities to analyze the logs and create dashboards.